Sharofiddin/blckht/README.md

 # blckht
 Hacking experiments.
-Don't reply at home ))
+Don't try this at home ))